Top 4 Employee Development Plan Examples

 This employee development plan is similar to the performance-based one, but relies on shorter-term goals.
 Rather than following goals dictated down from management, employees set their own individual milestones.
 Those milestones then work together toward the overall organizational goal.

-Many organizations already have a career ladder in place, this employee development plan called succession planning.
+Many organizations already have a career ladder in place, which is why this employee development plan is called succession planning.
 With succession planning, employees are placed somewhere on the ladder and work toward a promotion or more senior role as time goes on.

 This plan is highly individualized and works best on sole employees rather than with groups.
 It is based on a mentorship program, similar to the succession plan, but focusing more on the mentee’s individual needs.